taimoor6864/Noised-Foveation/README.txt

 Copyright (c) 2020 by Taimoor Tariq, Cara Tarhan Tursun and Piotr Didyk

 the file example.m provides and example of how to use the code.
 The code has been designed to work on 4K images.

+NOTE: make sure that your MATLAB is set-up for using MEX files and you have the standard 'mex.hpp', 'mexAdapter.hpp' files ready for use.